paridwivedi29/Traffic-Light-Controller/README.md

-Elective project report for COD (UE23EC343BB2), PES University.
+Project for Computer Organization and Design(UE23EC352A), PES University.